-Section 11 of the act creates an exception to imputed disqualification similar to that in section 10 for lawyers in a law firm with which a collaborative lawyer is associated which represents government parties.
-The act's definition of "law firm" includes "the legal department of a government or government subdivision, agency or instrumentality."
-Section 2(6).
+Rule11 and Section 11 create an exception to imputed disqualification similar to that in Rule/Section 10 for lawyers in a law firm with which a collaborative lawyer is associated which represents government parties.
+The rules/act's definition of "law firm" includes "the legal department of a government or government subdivision, agency, or instrumentality."
+Rule 2(6) and Section 2(6).

-Section 11 is based on the policy that taxpayers should not run the risk of the government having to pay for private outside counsel if collaborative law terminates because all the lawyers in the agency are disqualified from further representation.
+Rule 11 and Section 11 are based on the policy that taxpayers should not run the risk of the government having to pay for private outside counsel if collaborative law terminates because all the lawyers in the agency are disqualified from further representation.
 The conditions for the continued representation are advance consent of all parties to the continued representation and the screening of the individual collaborative lawyer from further participation in it and related matters.
+Rule 11(b) and Section 11(b).

-The policy behind Section 11 is supported by Rule 1.11 of the ABA Model Rules of Professional Conduct which creates an exception to general rule of imputed disqualification for government lawyers "because of the special problems raised by imputation within a government agency ... although ordinarily it will be prudent to screen such lawyers" from further participation in the matter from which the lawyer is disqualified.
+The policy behind Rule 11 and Section 11 is supported by Rule 1.11 of the ABA Model Rules of Professional Conduct which creates an exception to the general rule of imputed disqualification for government lawyers "[b]ecause of the special problems raised by imputation within a government agency," although "ordinarily it will be prudent to screen such lawyers."
 MODEL RULES OF PROF'L CONDUCT R. 1.11 cmt.
-[2] (2002).
+2 (2009).
 Courts also are willing to recognize screening of individual attorneys for government agencies as a desirable alternative to a wholesale disqualification of an entire agency.
-See United States v.
-Goot, 894 F.2d 231 (7th Cir.
+See, e.g., United States v.
+Goot, 894 F.2d 231,

+235-37(7th Cir.
 1990) (not allowing the disqualification of the United States Attorney's Office when a screen was in place for the head of the office who was previously the defendant's attorney); see also United States v.
-Caggiano, 660

-F.2d 184 (6th Cir.
+Caggiano, 660 F.2d 184, 187, 191 (6th Cir.
 1981) (denying disqualification of federal prosecutor's office even though a new assistant prosecutor had previously represented the accused, when individual attorney was not assigned to present matter).